Here are some quick answers to the most common questions asked about Executive Education programs.

 The Admissions Committee evaluates each application and makes decisions based on a candidate’s entire portfolio including work experience, past academic performance, recommendations, and a statement of intent.
 In addition, because the cohort model of this program requires significant group work, the committee looks for evidence of effective participation in team environments.
 Check the Executive Leadership Certificate program requirements and Leadership Executive MBA program requirements for more details.

 Seattle University’s Executive Education programs are small by design to provide an intimate and highly participative learning environment.
-We accept approximately 36 students each year and of those, approximately 12 are certificate-only students while 24 are LEMBA students.
+We accept a maximum of 36 students each year and of those, approximately 12 are certificate-only students while 24 are LEMBA students.

 The Executive Leadership Certificate program is 7 months/two academic quarters (August through March) and the Leadership Executive MBA program is 22 months/six quarters (two academic years).
 Executive Education programs begin once a year in late August.